 Happy Tails™ Accident and Illness Plans

 Our plans offer comprehensive coverage for accidents and illnesses, including specified hereditary and congenital conditions, for your pets.
-Pet Parents can receive up to 80% reimbursement of your vet bills.
+As Pet Parents, you may receive up to 80% reimbursement of your vet bills.

-Cover is immediate for accidents and 90 days after policy commencement for illnesses.
+Cover is effective immediately for accidents and 90 days after policy commencement for illnesses.
 Five specified hereditary and congenital conditions are subject to a 12-month waiting period.

 Dog and Puppy Cover

-The Dog and Puppy Plans cover medical and surgical treatment arising from accident injuries, illnesses, emergencies, specified genetic conditions and more.
-Cover is available to over 200 breeds of dogs and puppies which included mixed breed.
+The Dog and Puppy Plans cover surgical treatment arising from accidental injuries, illnesses, emergencies, and specified genetic conditions.
+Cover is available to over 200 breeds of dogs and puppies including mixed breed.

-Optional Hip Dysplaxia plan to cover your dog & puppy’s needs
+Optional Hip Dysplaxia plan is available to cover your dog & puppy’s needs

 Cat and Kitten Cover